dreaminforce/LWCLab/README.md

   ```
   This runs the LWR dev server on http://localhost:3000 and the API server on http://localhost:3001.

 Once both processes are up, open http://localhost:3000.
-Enter a prompt in the chat panel, click **Generate**, and the preview pane will refresh with the latest component.
+Use the toggle beside **LWC Generator** to choose OpenAI or Gemini, enter a prompt in the chat panel, click **Generate**, and the preview pane will refresh with the latest component.
 The last conversation and code snapshot are cached in `sessionStorage` so a browser refresh keeps your progress.

 ## Deploy to Salesforce
 1. Generate a component so the preview pane shows the latest HTML/JS/CSS.